(updated 19 May 2015)

 The Ickenham Residents’ Association was formed in March 1924, mainly for the purpose of protecting the interests of the people of Ickenham

-Today 2/3rd of the households in Ickenham are members.
+Today 3235 households in Ickenham are members.
 To learn more about the history and activities of the Association and how to become a member please go to the About Us page.

-This new initiative by the Association is to improve the marshes between Ickenham and Ruislip.
-The partnership is a voluntary group established in 2012.
+This initiative by the Association is to improve the marshes between Ickenham and Ruislip.
+The partnership is a voluntary group established in 2012; they have now established their own website.
 For the details of the Partnership and latest news please click on the button at the top of the page.